Corn, it’s cheap.

 Supplemental feeding isn’t about fattening up the deer you hunt.

 Supplemental feeding can be especially important for diminished habitats.
-This happens for many reasons but the result is the same; inadequate amounts of quality food for deer.
+This happens for many reasons but the result is the same; inadequate amounts natural food sources for deer.

 There is a difference between baiting and supplemental feeding.
 Supplemental feeding is to help deer when food is scarce and conditions are harsh.
 This means the winter months after the rut.
 Baiting aims to attract more deer during the months of August-November (hunting season).